-Equipment qualification or validation as required by the FDA, requires verification documentation to start with the Validation Master Plan (VMP) and flow through a series of documents that define the scope and tasks required to successfully execute your equipment validation task.
-The VMP dictates the actions that all persons involved in equipment validation projects must comply with.
+Equipment qualification or validation as required by the FDA, requires verification documentation to start with the Validation Master Plan (VMP) and flow through a series of documents that define the scope and tasks required to successfully execute your equipment qualification task.
+The VMP dictates the actions that all persons involved in equipment qualification projects must comply with.
 The Equipment Validation Plan (VP) may often be designed to include more than one piece of equipment.
 The list of equipment will be appended to the plan.
 Each of these items will have its own stream of documentation; typically,

 The VMP is not mandated by the FDA, but is always asked for in regulatory reviews and inspections.
 (URS - DQ - VRA) are mandated and self explanatory.

 With the Installation Qualification (IQ), Operational Qualification (OQ), Performance Qualification (P1Q) and Process Qualification (P2Q), there is a degree of flexibility as regards to the content of these documents.
 Although the document title clearly defines it’s scope, it is possible and permissible to arrange some elements of testing in the most expedient sequence.
 I.e. do you wait for power 'on' to do IQ, perhaps?
 Perhaps not?
 It can be argued that when power is on you are operating the equipment (so power on testing should be in the OQ).
 Can IQ therefore be completed prior to power up?